 PetersonCompleted in 2004 and housing almost 300 freshmen and sophomore students, Peterson Hall is connected to the Surbeck Student Union.
 Students who live in Peterson appreciate the fact that they do not have to go outside in harsh weather to go to the dining hall or Miner's Shack.
 Peterson has a variety of different room styles doubles, triples, quads, and study quads.
 Each room has a sink and there are community bathrooms for the residents living in doubles and triples.
 Residents in quads and study quads have a private bathroom.
 Peterson Hall also has community laundry, community kitchens, and study rooms.
 Peterson is home to three learning communities: Service First, Outdoor Pursuits, and Exploring Rapid City (and beyond).
 These communities are open to all new freshmen as a housing option on the housing agreement.

-Rocker Square Suite-Style ApartmentsFor the 2013-2014 academic year, South Dakota School of Mines & Technology will be leasing the Rocker Square complex near campus for sophomore residents.
+Rocker Square Suite-Style ApartmentsThe Rocker Square complex near campus is available for sophomore (2nd-year) residents.
 These suite-style apartments include private bathrooms, a semi-furnished living room, full kitchen, and furnished bedrooms.
-Rocker Square residents are not required to participate in a meal plan, but may sign up for a plan on the housing application or at a later date.
-SDSM&T Resident Assistants and an Assistant Hall Director will live in the building to complete the residential living experience for our sophomores.
+SDSM&T Resident Assistants and an Assistant Hall Director live and work in the building to complete the residential living experience for our sophomores.
 Suite-style apartments are available in the following unit type: 4-Person (4 single bedrooms with 2 bathrooms), 5-Person (3 single bedrooms/1 double bedroom with 2 bathrooms), 3-Person (3 single bedrooms with 1 bathroom), and 2-Person (2 single bedrooms with 1 bathroom).

-Please note that the beds in our residence halls are extra-long, and that XL twin sheets will fit best.
+Please note that the beds in Connolly, Palmerton,Peterson, and Rocker Square II are extra-long, and that XL twin sheets will fit best.
 Residence Life has partnered with Residence Hall Linens to make sure our students have an easy to find, affordable way to purchase any bedding and campus living needs.
 Please visit the RHL website http://www.rhl.org/sdt